-FanDuel Bracket Madness will award $250,000 to players who score the highest in the site’s bracket competition.
-The top bracket will win a smooth $100,000.
+In 2019, FanDuel Sportsbook awarded $250,000 to those who scored the highest in the site’s March Madness bracket competition.
+The top bracket won a massive prize of $100,000.

-Best of all, this contest is both completely free to enter and open to residents in all 50 states.
-In order to play, one must simply register for a free FanDuel account.
-Then, make sure to fill out a bracket before tip-off on March 21.
+This contest was both completely free to enter and open to residents in all 50 states.
+In order to play, all one had to do was register for a free FanDuel account.
+Then, make sure to fill out a bracket before tip-off in the first round of the tournament.

 DraftKings Sportsbook is one of the top online sportsbooks in the US right now.
 So, it’s fitting that the site has opened its app to the entire country for March Madness.

 Brackets is a free-to-enter March Madness contest that promises big bucks for a group of players.
-Anyone in the US can join the contest and compete for their share of $64,000.
+Anyone in the US can join the contest.
+In 2019, participants compete for their share of $64,000.

-Additionally, players in DraftKings’ home state of New Jersey will have an additional opportunity to win big money.
-For a $20 bet, Garden Staters have the opportunity to play for a separate $100,000 prize pool.
+Additionally, players in New Jersey had an additional opportunity to win big money.
+For only $20, Garden Staters had the opportunity to play for a separate $100,000 prize pool.

-Register at DraftKings to get into the action.
+Register at DraftKings to get into the action in 2021.
 There’s literally no reason not to try it.

-Yahoo!
-Sports is offering one of the simplest and most direct bracket contests available.
+Yahoo Sports annually offers one of the simplest and most direct bracket contests available.
 Like other “mainstream” sites, however, there is less divvying of the prize pool.